CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 {{<note title="Activity" type="activity">}}

 In this activity, you'll check that you're set up to use the Node REPL on your machine.
-Follow the instructions below and check you can do each step:
+Try and complete each step below:

 1. Start a terminal application on your computer
 2. Check you've got Node installed on your computer